Netfreak25/ScarePi/README.md

 ## Features
 - Media Player
-- Web Interface
+- Control via Web Interface
-- Browse and delete Files in the /Videos folder
+- Browsing and deleting Files in the /Videos folder
 - File upload is possible through Samba or Web
 - Creating or Deleting Playlists
-- Active Playlist can be choosed
+- Active Playlist can be choosen
 - 3,5mm Jack or HDMI Sound is supported
 - Videos can be either played in a loop or get triggered
 - At the Moment the Video can be triggered with a web hook (See FAQ)